 牛刀 (Cow Sword)

-The Japanese all-purpose kitchen knife.
-Typically thinner, flatter in profile (less pronounced belly), harder in steel, and handles with a bias toward pinch grip compared to a Western chef's knife.
-The flatter edge makes push-cutting more effective than rocking; the thin profile means slicing requires less force.
+The Japanese all-purpose kitchen knife, and the direct counterpart to the Western chef's knife.
+Compared to a chef's knife it is typically thinner, flatter in profile (a less pronounced belly), harder in steel, and balanced toward a A grip in which the thumb and forefinger pinch the blade just ahead of the handle, giving direct control over the edge..
+The flatter edge makes push-cutting more effective than rocking, and the thin blade means slicing takes less force.

 The 240mm standard: long enough for efficient slicing of large proteins, short enough to maneuver in a moderate workspace.
-Available with wa (traditional Japanese octagonal/D-shape) or Western (full-tang, scaled) handle construction.
+Available with a wa handle (the traditional Japanese octagonal or D-shape) or a Western full-tang, scaled handle.

-Primary tasks: Everything the Western chef's knife does, executed with Japanese precision — push-cutting vegetables, slicing protein, fine herb work.
-The king of the Japanese kitchen and the most refined general-purpose kitchen knife.
+Primary tasks: everything the Western chef's knife does, executed with Japanese precision: push-cutting vegetables, slicing protein, and fine herb work.
+It is the king of the Japanese kitchen and the most refined general-purpose kitchen knife.

-Ideal steel: Where premium steel investment pays off most clearly for home cooks — VG-10, SG2, CPM MagnaCut, Elmax; Aogami Super in carbon.
+Ideal steel: the gyuto is where premium steel investment pays off most clearly for home cooks.
+Stainless choices include VG-10, SG2, CPM MagnaCut, and Elmax; Aogami Super is the high-carbon option.

-Limitations: Hard-bone butchery (too thin), bread (no serrations), traditional single-bevel fish work (yanagiba is purpose-built for that).
-The first serious Japanese knife for most Western buyers.
+Limitations: hard-bone butchery (too thin), bread (no serrations), and traditional single-bevel fish work (the yanagiba is purpose-built for that).
+For most Western buyers, the gyuto is the first serious Japanese knife.

 Santoku